 SIM cards are 3G enabled and all networks provide rapid 4G coverage in areas such as Yangon, Nay Pyi Taw and Mandalay, the last royal capital of Myanmar.

-An analysis of 9,085 devices carried out by Opensignal in 2018 reported fast internet connections and good LTE access, especially in Yangon.
+An analysis of 9,085 devices carried out by Opensignal in 2018 reported fast internet connections and good LTE access, especially in Yangon, the largest city of Myanmar.

 Using a Landline in Myanmar